- To establish local control of dedicated forest resources for the long-term sustainability of the five participating communities.

 - To engender economic stability in these communities.

 - To practice and model exemplary stewardship of the local forest ecosystems.

-Pursuant to the wildfires of 2003 which burned down the Tolko mill in Louis Creek, the effected the loss of a large number of jobs in our communities, and with government legislation allowing forest licensees to remove timber from our area without the benefit of jobs to our communities, volunteers came together to pursue a Community Forest License for the Lower North Thompson Valley.
+Pursuant to the McLure wildfire of 2003 which burned approximately 26,420 hectares, and damaged 72 homes and nine businesses in the Lower North Thompson Valley including the Tolko mill in Louis Creek.
+This natural disaster affected the loss of a large number of jobs in our communities, and with government legislation allowing forest licensees to remove timber from our area without the benefit of jobs to our communities, volunteers came together to pursue a Community Forest License for the Lower North Thompson Valley.

-- Create a long-term sustainable plan for local forest resources that benefits the people of the Lower North Thompson Valley
+- Create a long-term sustainable plan for local forest resources that egnerates benefits for the people and communities of the Lower North Thompson Valley

 - Preserve ownership of local natural resources, promoting self determination for our communities

 - Create sustainable employment, new business opportunities and investment

 - Provide long-term opportunities for achieving a range of community objectives, including: skills training, forest related education, and social, environmental, and economic benefits

 Benefits of a long-term community forest license